We review 16 wireless speakers, priced from $199 to $399.

 How we test

-Performance scores are based on our listening panel's appraisal of four pieces of music (classical, rock/pop and electronic).
+Performance scores are based on our listening panel's appraisal of different pieces of music (classical and rock/pop).
 The speaker is positioned about two metres away from the listener, with the panel assessing overall quality.

-Ease of use Our tester, James Thomson, appraises the clarity and accuracy of the manuals supplied, ease of setting up the speaker itself as well as connecting it to a wireless source and sending music to the speaker.
-He also assesses the remote control if supplied.
+Ease of use Our tester, Norbert Suto, appraises the clarity and accuracy of the manuals supplied, ease of setting up the speaker itself as well as connecting it to a wireless source and sending music to the speaker.

 Range Our tester places each speaker in an identical position to assess the point at which music a signal is lost or the audio quality drops.
-Three measurements were taken including an unobstructed straight line test, obstructed test with up to three solid doors and a test through a brick wall.
+Three measurements were taken including an unobstructed straight line test, an obstructed test through up to three solid doors, and a test through a brick wall.
 The results are averaged to calculate an overall range score.

-For more reviews like this, along with information about audio accessories, please see our Sound section.
+For more reviews like this, along with information about audio accessories